 Beginning in Puerto Pollenca you’ll take the cycle path on the MA-2200 all the way to Pollenca town.
 This road to the first roundabout at Pollenca can sometimes be busy but the cycle path is nice and wide so it’s not like cycling here in London!

 The ride takes you towards the village of Campanet where there’s a few small slopes to climb and a nice smooth road.
 The caves of Campanet are well worth stopping off at when in the area.
-They cover a surface are of about 3,200 square meters and at their deepest are 50m deep!
+They cover a surface area of about 3,200 square meters and at their deepest are 50m deep!
 They’re really expansive and very impressive!

-An easy cycling ride
+An easy bike ride in Mallorca

 This easy, flat cycling ride is just 25km long and uses the cycling paths along the coast.
 Starting in the Port of Pollenca you’ll head towards Alcudia and follow the 8km of cycle path that runs around the Bay of Pollenca.